ghyatzo/OptParse.jl/docs/src/index.md

-# CLIpper.jl
+# OptParse.jl

 *A Type Stable Composable CLI Parser for Julia*

-CLIpper is a command-line argument parser that emphasizes composability, type stability, and clarity.
+OptParse is a command-line argument parser that emphasizes composability, type stability, and clarity.
 Heavily inspired by [Optique](https://optique.dev/) and [optparse-applicative](https://github.com/pcapriotti/optparse-applicative),
-CLIpper allows you to build complex argument parsers from simple, reusable components.
+OptParse allows you to build complex argument parsers from simple, reusable components.

 !!! warning "Work In Progress"
-    CLIpper is in active development.
+    OptParse is in active development.
 The API is experimental and subject to change.
     Type stability is tested and promising, but needs more real-world validation.

 ## Philosophy

 The aim is to provide an argument parsing package for CLI apps that supports trimming.

-In CLIpper, everything is a parser.
+In OptParse, everything is a parser.
 Complex parsers are built from simpler ones through composition.
-Following the principle of "parse, don't validate," CLIpper returns exactly what you ask for—or fails with a clear explanation.
+Following the principle of "parse, don't validate," OptParse returns exactly what you ask for—or fails with a clear explanation.

 Each parser is a tree of subparsers.
 Leaf nodes do the actual parsing, intermediate nodes compose and orchestrate parsers to create new behaviours.
 Parsing is done in two passes: